law826/ideas_generator/readme.txt

 memories for processing in their working memories.

 To start:

+- Install igraph on your system.
-Make sure to the set the path for where you want to save your files.
+- Set the path for where you want to save your files with the set path button.